|

 diseases such as asthma and hypersensitivity pneumonitis.
 In addition,

-it can cause headaches, dry eyes, nasal congestion, nausea and
+it can cause headaches, dry eyes, nasal congestion, nausea and fatigue.

 -

-pollutants, including molds, bacteria, viruses, pollen, dust mites,
+Biological pollutants, including molds, bacteria, viruses, pollen,

 -

-help prevent growth of mold when humidity is high, make sure
+To help prevent growth of mold when humidity is high, make sure

 bathrooms, kitchens and basements have good air circulation and are